 A wall of men in white robes, barefoot and faces painted white, chopsticks in hair if it were practical, eyeliner heavily applied, stood as a solid concave mass with the door was the focal point.
 Not all eyes made their way to us at first, but they all did eventually.
 We looked for the destination couch, but there were only beds.
 We decided to shuffle to a corner off to the side.
 It wasn’t very long at all before a geisha with broad cheekbones and rigid jaw approached us.
 I could feel the wayward glances of the geishas.
 Is this Skull & Bones?
 How many senators are in attendance tonight?
 Am I going to be setup as a murdered rent boy?
 “Oh, Jonathan?
 From the escort service?
 Yes he showed up for a bit, then disappeared.
 A newcomer on the scene.
 Tragic, really”, the geisha would explain to my parents.

 “Gentleman, how are we this evening?”, the romanesque host asked us.
 I tried to ignore the the specifics of the party and adopted a calm, chill demeanor.
 “We’re good, we’re good.
 Where do we get a drink around here?”
 He displayed a look of downward concern, and then turned the tables quickly, “Guys, are you looking for someone here?
 Do you know someone?”
-I immediately responded with the name Mike, as everyone knows a mike, and a room full of male geishas must have at least one Michael, Mike, Mikey, etc. “Okay, well I’m Mike,” the host explained with a puzzled, pained face.
+I immediately responded with the name Mike, as everyone knows a Mike, and a room full of male geishas must have at least one Michael, Mike, Mikey, etc. “Okay, well I’m Mike,” the host explained with a puzzled, pained face.
 “And I don’t know you two.
 Do you mean that Mike?” the host offered with a point behind us.
-I was ready to pull the trigger with whoever this Mike was going to turn out to be, merely talk over him for a few second, lose the original Mike, and explain the confusion.
-But the Mike behind us was a balding older man with his geisha robe opened wide and his hand rubbing his chest.
+I was ready to pull the trigger and claim to know whoever this Mike was, merely talk over him for a few second, lose the original Mike, and explain the confusion.
+But the Mike behind us was a balding older man laying on a bed with his geisha robe opened wide and his hand rubbing his chest.
 Chandler and I averted our gaze and I abandoned my plans of knowing the Mike behind us.
 “And what’s your name?”
 Mike the Host asked, to which I responded Mike as my well of popular first names wasn’t running particularly deep at this point.